johnnychen94/LazyModules.jl/README.md

 **How large is the overhead?**

-About ~100ns in Intel i9-12900K due to the dynamic dispatch via `invokelatest`.
+The overhead is about ~100ns in Intel i9-12900K due to the dynamic dispatch via `invokelatest`.
 Thus you should not use this package for very trivial functions.